Adding a blog to your membership site not only helps you attract more visitors, it can also increase new member signups.

 One way to do this is to offer your visitors the chance to join your email newsletter, rather than registering as a member then and there.

 You can use lead magnets to encourage visitors to join the newsletter, then start forging a relationship with them by sending them useful content on a regular basis via email.
 The best email marketing tools make it very easy to set up and automate a campaign.

 So, while it might be great to convert all of your visitors into members, giving them the option of taking another action allows you to play the long game and nurture your leads more effectively.

 Hopefully, you now have some ideas to help you create a high-converting blog page for your membership site.

 Ensuring your blog and membership site has a professional design is a key first step in growing your business.

-Then you might want to consider creating a conversion-focused landing page that you can direct your blog readers too.
+Then you might want to consider creating a conversion-focused landing page you can direct your blog readers to.

-Remember that some of your visitors, especially first-time visitors, won’t be ready to register today, but might be some time in the future.
-Creating an email list that these potential members can join gives you a way to keep in touch with them until they are ready to sign up.
+Remember that some of your visitors, especially first-time visitors, won’t be ready to register today.
+But they might be ready some time in the future.
+Creating an email list that these potential members can join gives you a way to keep in touch with them until they're ready to sign up.

 How will you design your blog page for ultimate conversions?
 Please let us know in the comments below.